Akash-Bharambe/PG-DAC/SQL/DBMS.md

 - Data get stored in the form of records that are connected via links.
 - Each child record in the tree will contain only one parent.
 On the other hand, each parent record can have multiple child records.

-## What is SQL?

-- SQL is the standard language for dealing with **Relational Databases.**
-- SQL can be used to insert, search, update, and delete database records.
-SQL can do lots of other operations, including optimizing and maintenance of databases.
-- SQL Full Form
+## SQL

+- SQL (Structured Query Language) is used to perform operations on the records stored in the database, such as updating records, inserting records, deleting records, creating and modifying database tables, views, etc.
+- SQL is not a database system, but it is a **query language.**
+- Suppose you want to perform the queries of SQL language on the stored data in the database.
+You are required to install any database management system in your systems, for example, Oracle, MySQL, MongoDB, PostgreSQL, SQL Server, DB2, etc
 - SQL stands for **Structured Query language**, pronounced as **“S-Q-L”** or sometimes as **“See-Quel”**...
 Relational databases like MySQL Database, Oracle, MS SQL Server, Sybase, etc. use ANSI SQL.
+- This query language became the standard of ANSI in the year of 1986 and ISO in the year of 1987.
+- SQL is the standard language for dealing with **Relational Databases.**
+- "A Relational Model of Data for Large Shared Data Banks" was a paper which was published by the great computer scientist "E.F.
+Codd" in 1970.
+- The IBM researchers Raymond Boyce and Donald Chamberlin originally developed the SEQUEL (Structured English Query Language) after learning from the paper given by E.F.
+Codd.
+- They both developed the SQL at the San Jose Research laboratory of IBM Corporation in 1970.

-## What is SQL used for?
+### What is SQL used for?

 - It helps users to access data in the **RDBMS** system.
 - It helps you to describe the data.